ni/monodrive-documentation/docs/LV_client/utilities/mono_get_start_points.md

 ### Description

-Send the GetStartPoints command to obtain the starting points for the map.s
+Send the GetStartPoints command to obtain the starting points for the map

 For technical support contact us at <b>support@monodrive.io</b>